Good Clusterings Have Large Volume: Main results

 for each $j \in [t]$.
 Here $\B^p_{\lambda}(b) := \{ y \in \R^{d \cdot k} \ | \ \norm{y - b}_p \leq \lambda \}$ denotes the closed $p$-norm ball with center $b \in \R^{d \cdot k}$ and radius $\lambda > 0$. \end{theorem}

+Minimizing the squared Euclidean norm corresponds to dropping the $p$-norm unit ball into the cone with the origin as gravity center that attracts the ball.
+The constraints ensure that the ball remains inside the cone.
+We postpone a proof of the theorem to Section \ref{sec-proofoptproblem}.

 The stability of an optimal solution $z^{(p)}$ of (\ref{optproblemgravitypolyhedron}) is $\tau^p_{\star}(z^{(p)}) = \frac{1}{\norm{z^{(p)}}_2}$.
-Note that the edges $v_j$ encode single (cyclical) movements for all $j \in [t]$ (Theorem \ref{boundedshapepartitionedges} and Corollary \ref{singleshapepartitionedges}).
 Problem (\ref{optproblemgravitypolyhedron}) is a quadratic optimization problem with linear constraints and the auxiliary problems (\ref{optproblemgravitydistance}) are linear optimization problems over a convex set.
-For $p=1,\infty$ the feasible regions are polytopes.
-Note, however, that there might be exponentially many edges and, thus, we might have to solve exponentially many auxiliary problems.
+The edges $v_j$ encode single (cyclical) movements for all $j \in [t]$ (Theorem \ref{boundedshapepartitionedges} and Corollary \ref{singleshapepartitionedges}).
+Note that there might be exponentially many edges and, thus, we might have to solve exponentially many auxiliary problems.

 Problem (\ref{optproblemgravitypolyhedron}) models the facets of the normal cone blocking the unit ball.
-We justify our approach that the ball is blocked by facets, not lower dimensional faces of the cone, with a short counterexample in Section \ref{sec-proofoptproblem} after the proof of Theorem \ref{solveunitballincone}.
-We will see that lower dimensional faces do not guarantee a stable site vector.
+We justify our approach that the ball is blocked by facets, rather than lower-dimensional faces of the cone, with a short example in Section \ref{sec-proofoptproblem}.